SangitaBarala/MERN-NewFrontend/README.md

 -and finally can delete it if want

--and fun part it is connected to database to store the changes altogether
+-and fun part it is connected to [Mongoose Atlas](https://www.mongodb.com/) database to store the changes altogether.

 ### `npm run eject`